alexanderkarlberg/proVBFH/README.md

 Both programs provide predictions up to NNLO, but can also be run in an inclusive mode up to N3LO.

 A lightweight program, [proVBFH-inclusive](https://github.com/alexanderkarlberg/proVBFH/tree/main/proVBFH-inclusive), is also provided.
-It contains the inclsuvie part of the above twos codes with no analysis framework.
+It contains the inclusvie part of the above two codes with no analysis framework.

 In all cases a README.md is provided and more documentation can be found in the `docs` folders.